Celebrating Seniors – Chris Robinson is 78

 In 2002, Chris Robinson returned to General Hospital after 16 years away from the show, to reprise his role as Rick Webber.
 The character of Rick Webber was killed off on General Hospital later that year, presumably ending Robinson’s run on the series.
 But, because this is soap opera land, septuagenarian senior citizen Chris Robinson was brought back to General Hospital again in 2013 as Rick Webber’s spirit, to appear in a 50th anniversary celebration episode.

 Chris Robinson moved back to Arizona, where he is a businessman and owns several rental properties.
 He was a septuagenarian senior when he married his fourth wife, artist/actress Jacquie Shane, on April 24, 2011.
 Chris Robinson’s baby boomer and senior fans can look for him in his most recent films, Legends from the Sky (2015) about a Native American veteran, and The Forsaken (2016), a western drama currently filming (as of November 2016) in Tucson, Arizona.
+Below, the movie trailer for Legends from the Sky features Chris Robinson as Agent Sibley.

 Happy 78th Birthday, Chris Robinson!